Prix de Rome (Canada)

 Established in 1987, the Prix de Rome is awarded to an architect or group of architects.
 Two annual awards are made: the Prix de Rome for professional architecture and the Prix de Rome in Architecture for Emerging Practitioners.

 From 1987 to 2003 the award included a residency in a John Shnier-designed laureates' apartment in the Trastevere district of Rome.
 The professional award currently consists of a $50,000 cash award, and the Emerging Practitioner award a $34,000 cash award.

-Due to uncertainty about travel restrictions due to the COVID-19 pandemic, the 2020 prizes were postponed to 2021, when two winners will be selected.
+Due to uncertainty about travel restrictions due to the COVID-19 pandemic, the 2020 prizes were postponed to 2021, when two winners were to be selected.
+In 2022, two Professional awards were given, and three Emerging Practitioners were premiated.